-For warriors with PTSD, it has been documented that a dog helps with emotional regulation.
+For veterans with PTSD, it has been documented that a dog helps with emotional regulation.
 Patients who are very anxious and have anger issues find they can’t work with a dog if they yell.
 They must have a calm voice.
 Working with a dog helps build confidence and bridge the gap with strangers.
 More often than not the response and the bond is immediate.

-A female warrior with PTSD has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
+A female veteran with PTSD has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
 With her TADSAW SERVICE DOG she is able to sleep.
-Simply having a dog around allows the warriors to trust the dog to assess the safety of their surroundings, as the dogs have a much keener sensory capacity than people.
+Simply having a dog around allows the veterans to trust the dog to assess the safety of their surroundings, as the dogs have a much keener sensory capacity than people.

 For hundreds of wounded veterans, the long walk to recovery is often a lonely one.
 A long walk is something most dogs love.

 Service Animals are legally defined (Americans With Disabilities Act, 1990) and are trained to meet the disability-related needs of their handlers who have disabilities.
 Federal laws protect the rights of individuals with disabilities to be accompanied by their service animals in public places.
 Service animals are not considered ‘pets’.